 10 oz. can red chili or enchilada sauce (green chili enchilada sauce would also work well with pork, chicken, or turkey)

 1 small onion, finely chopped

 2 tablespoons Wondra flour mixed with 1/4 cup water

 Remove excess fat from meat.
-Place meat, sauce, onion, garlic, and cumin in dutch oven or slow cooker.
+Place meat, canned sauce, onion, garlic, and cumin in dutch oven or slow cooker.
 (If using slow cooker, use only about 1 - 2 cups water or broth.)
 Cook over low simmer until meat is quite tender and shreds easily.
 Remove meat and let cool a bit.
 Cut meat into large chunks, and discard any fat pockets; refrigerate overnight.

 Refrigerate broth overnight too.
 The next day, remove solidified fat from broth.
 Combine meat, leftover cooking broth, spices, Wondra flour slurry, and additional broth (if needed).
 Simmer the mixture, stirring often, until it is quite thick.

 Preheat oven to 350 degrees.
 Grease an 8 x 8 or 9 x 9 square ovenproof baking casserole dish.

 Press half of the tamale dough into the casserole dish.
 Press the mixture evenly on the bottom and up the sides, about 1/4 inch thick, no thicker.
 Spoon a generous amount of the pork mixture evenly over the dough, being careful not to spoon in too much gravy. (a slotted spoon is helpful here).
 Spread the remaining tamale dough over the filling, trying to make the top portion the same thickness as the bottom.
 (As mentioned above, I ended up patting out "blobs"of dough in my hands to get the right thickness.)